Purity and quasi-split torsors over Pr\"ufer bases: Introduction

 \epp

 \bpp[A version of Nisnevich's purity conjecture for quasi-split groups] Now, we turn to Nisnevich's purity conjecture, where we require the total isotropicity of group schemes.
-A reductive group scheme $G$ over a scheme $S$ is \emph{totally isotropic} at a point $s\in S$ if every $G_i$ in the following canonical decomposition (\emph{c.f.}~\cite{SGA3IIInew}*{Exposé~XXIV, Proposition~5.10~(i)})
+A reductive group scheme $G$ over a scheme $S$ is \emph{totally isotropic} at a point $s\in S$ if in the following canonical decomposition

-contains a $\bG_{m,A_i}$, where $\sO_{S,s}\to A_i$ is finite \'etale, and $G_i$ is an adjoint semisimple $A_i$-group scheme whose geometric $A_i$-fibres have connected Dynkin diagram of fixed type $i$.
+(\emph{c.f.}~\cite{SGA3IIInew}*{Exposé~XXIV, Proposition~5.10~(i)}) every $G_i$ contains a $\bG_{m,A_i}$, where $\sO_{S,s}\to A_i$ is finite \'etale, and $G_i$ is an adjoint semisimple $A_i$-group scheme whose geometric $A_i$-fibres have connected Dynkin diagram of fixed type $i$.
 If this holds for all $s\in S$, then $G$ is \emph{totally isotropic}.
 For instance, tori and quasi-split group schemes are totally isotropic.